Graduate students

 Logan oleson

-Logan is an Organismal, Ecological, and Evolutionary Biology major who plans to attend graduate school.
-She is assisting on a project investigating the importance of terrestrial insect subsidies to temporary pond food webs.
+Logan is a graduate of Southeast Missouri State University with a B.S. in Organismal, Ecological, and Evolutionary Biology.
+She assisted on a project investigating the importance of terrestrial insect subsidies to temporary pond food webs.

 |